 In the case that you feel as though your name is common enough to be taken by another entity, but you haven’t quite prepared yourself completely will all provisions needed for registration, you may benefit from a Name Reservation.
 In this state especially it is a useful filing.
 Not only is it one of the longest reservation periods in the U.S. (one full year).
 All that is required of you is to download the Name Reservation Application, have an authorized representative fill it out, and submit it by fax or by mail the way you would for any other filing.
 It is necessary of course that your name is available for use when committing to such a filing, for this reason, you may want to perform a Business Entity Search first.

 North Dakota Certificate of Good Standing

 In North Dakota, a Certificate of Good Standing is issued only to corporations and LLCs that are currently up to date with their annual reports and fees.
 A similar certificate representing the same status and serving the same function is the certificate of fact, issued to partnerships.
-There is currently no downloadable request form online, instead, you will be required to send a request along with the filing fee of $15+ $5 (search of records fee) using any of the below methods.
+There is currently no downloadable request form online, instead, you will be required to send a request along with the filing fee.

 North Dakota Agreements

 A binding agreement amongst the managing members of your business entity can greatly improve your company’s general organization.
 Through these documents, you will be able to relay the nature of the relationship between each official and the business entity, which will, in turn, allow you to dictate the rights and responsibilities of your company’s operators.
 Although these agreements are not a legally required in North Dakota, for the reasons we’ve just discussed, it is usually recommended by most respected authorities.
 Take the time to review the agreement that correlates to your entity type, linked below, and take advantage of the free template found on each of the tutorials.